 Requirement 9 - Secure all media containing cardholder data.

-All media (e.g. paper receipts mail order forms) which contain cardholder data must be secured.
+All media (e.g. paper receipts) which contain cardholder data must be secured.
 Paper records of cardholder data must be locked in a designated area or container (e.g. locked filing cabinet).

-No cardholder data should be stored electronically, whether this is contained within a spreadsheet or other electronic document (e.g. saving faxes to email) or voice recording (e.g. recording telephone calls).
+No cardholder data should be stored electronically, whether this is contained within a spreadsheet or other electronic document.

 Paper records of cardholder data must only be kept as long as is required for business or legal reasons.
 After the storage period has elapsed, the paper records must be destroyed by cross-shredding, or by disposal via the Confidential Waste Service.
 If the Confidential Waste Service is used, the documents must be handled according to the Confidential Waste Protocol, which specifies that unsealed bags must not be left in areas where unauthorised personnel might have access to them (e.g. cleaners).
 They must be sealed and stored in a secured room until they are collected.